DRILL: This is a time to really work on your form. The goal of a drill set is not to swim at any given pace, but instead focus on proper form.

 PULL: This set eliminates the use of your legs.
 It requires a leg buoy that you can swim with between your legs.
 The buoy will keep your body in the correct orientation.
 By removing your legs from the drill you will be required to only use your arms.
 This will help you focus on efficient form and making the most of each stroke!

 SUPER SLOW DRILL: This should be done 25m at a time.
 Slow down your stroke rate as much as possible.
 In fact, the point here is to see how slowly you can go without sinking to the bottom.
-Concentrate on swimming with perfect form by focusing on the position your hands, body and feet.
+Concentrate on swimming with perfect form by focusing on the position of your hands, body and feet.
 This drill will help you keep your balance in the water.
 If you can balance going slow, you can balance going fast.

-3-3-3: Just what it says on the box - take three stroke with your left, three with your right and three whole strokes (6 arm pulls).
+3-3-3: Just what it says on the box - take three strokes with your left, three with your right and three whole strokes (6 arm pulls).
 This drill will continue to work on the efficiency of the one-arm strokes, the transfer of power from right to left and the efficiency of your full stroke.

 SIDE-GLIDE-KICK: Push off the wall on your side and kick for eight kicks.
 Keep your ear on your arm and your body straight.
 Make sure your knees are passing one another when you kick.
 Eight strokes and then take a good pull with your sky-facing arm.
 Use this pull to roll you to the other side and repeat the cycle.